vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

    :align: center
    :alt: Configuring the Sendcloud integration and receiving the credentials.

-Setup in Odoo
+Setup in Leansoft
 =============

 Install the Sendcloud shipping module
 -------------------------------------

 After the Sendcloud account is set up and configured, it's time to configure the Leansoft database.
-To get started, go to Odoo's :guilabel:`Apps` module,  search for the :guilabel:`Sendcloud Shipping` integration, and install it.
+To get started, go to Leansoft's :guilabel:`Apps` module,  search for the :guilabel:`Sendcloud Shipping` integration, and install it.

 .. image:: sendcloud_shipping/sendcloud-mod.png